SUSAN TREGONING PHOTOGRAPHY

 Dentzel Carousel

 This Dentzel carousel was manufactured in 1896 by Gustav Dentzel for the 1904 St. Louis Exposition.
-In 1909, it sold to the city of Meridian, Mississippi, for $2,000.
+In 1909, it was sold to the city of Meridian, Mississippi, for $2,000.
 It's valued at over a million dollars today!

 Dentzel Carousel Horse

-When the Carousel arrived in Meridian, it was placed in Highland Park in a Carousel House also designed by Dentzel.
+When the Carousel arrived in Meridian, it was placed in Highland Park in a Carousel House designed by Dentzel.
 The Carousel is the world's only two-row stationary Dentzel menagerie.
 This Carousel House is the only original Carousel House building built from a Dentzel blueprint left in existence.

 The Dentzel Carousel is located at: 1802 Carousel Dr, Meridian, MS.